smartinternz02/SBSPS-Challenge-10924-1692680389/README.md

   <p>Analyzing Agriculture in India and making strategic decisions based on it according to population</p>
  <p>Here in this repository,it contains all the files related to our problem statement above.</p>
 <p> This Project is developed as a part of IBM Hack Challenge 2023</p>
- <p>Developed by:P.Tanmayee,Muvvala Sai Sruthi,Takkasila Lahari,Mesala Kavya</p>
+ <p>Developed by:P.Tanmayee,Muvvala Sai Sruthi,Takkasila Lahari,Meesala Kavya</p>

 # Team Members